 Are your friends by your side even when you are really miserable?
 Can you trust them unconditionally?
 Are they happy about your successes without jealous or being begrudging?
 No?
 Then you're setting your friendship bar too low.
 Friendships require compromises here and there, but that doesn't mean your closest confidants should be disloyal, untrustworthy, or out for their own gain.
 Don't tolerate people in your immediate circle who don't have your best interests at heart.

-Many of us keep friendships because they have lasted forever or because we are afraid of not making new friends.
-But this is nonsense.
-It's only when you raise your standards and make room for other people around you that you can form relationships that make you truly happy.
+Many of us maintain friendships because they have lasted forever or because they are Fear not to make any new friends.
+But that is nonsense.
+Only when you raise your standards and make room for other people around you can you form relationships that make you truly happy.
 Don't let anyone block you or influence you negatively.
 Create an environment with positive people who will push you forward.
 You deserve to have fulfilling relationships, and your time is too valuable to waste on people who aren't well-meaning to you.
 So raise your bar!
 And at the same time, be the best friend you can be to others.

 Surely you know the TheoryYou're the average of the five people you surround yourself with the most.
 This means that your best friends and you are on a similar level.
 You have comparable ideas about life, same hobbies and interests, probably even similar high or low income levels.
 Right?
 So if you want to get a lot out of life, you should make sure that your friends have big plans and visions too.